zhouhoubo/project/README.md

-# this is a python project
+# this is some shell script